patriciarrs/Frontend-Mentor-Blog-Preview-Card/README.md

 }
 ```

 Setting the `html` `font-size` to 62.5% translates the base `font-size` to 10px if the browser's default font size is 16px (which it usually is).

 This makes it easier to calculate `rem` values, as 1 rem will equal 10px.

+---

 #### clamp() CSS function

 To reduce font size for smaller screens without using media queries, I used the `clamp()` CSS function.

 The `clamp()` CSS function clamps a middle value within a range of values between a defined minimum bound and a maximum bound.

 The function takes three parameters: a minimum value, a preferred value, and a maximum allowed value.
-Example:

 ```css
 /* clamp(min, val, max) */
 font-size: clamp(1.2rem, 1.1296rem + 0.1878vw, 1.4rem);
 ```

+---

 #### LVHA-order

 Styles defined by link-related pseudo-classes can be overridden by any subsequent styles that have at least equal specificity.

 To style links appropriately, we should use the LVHA-order: :link — :visited — :hover — :active.

+---

 #### Order CSS properties alphabetically